talhaanwarch/ODIR2019/README.md

 Created v2 and v3.
 In v2 there is sigmoid in last layer, it should be softmax. #check TODO
 V3 classification report need to be added.
 V4 is created.
 Ben Graham processing is added
+# 4/12/9
+v5 with a new loss and metrics